maryamariyan/LoggingGenerator/README.md

 * `EmitDefaultMessage` : YES/NO

     This controls whether to generate a default message when none is supplied in the attribute.
 This defaults to YES.

-* `FieldName` : &lt;field name&gt;

-    This controls the field name used when the logging methods are declared as instance methods.
-This defaults to `_logger`.

 ## Analyzer and Fixer